Source of the Amazon River

-The main source of the largest river in the world has been a subject of exploring and speculations for centuries and continues to cause arguments even today.
+The source of the Amazon River, the largest river in the world by discharge, has been a subject of exploring and speculations for centuries and continues to cause arguments even today.
 Determining the origin of the Amazon River has evoked broad debates among scholars, explorers, and travelers all over the world.
 Different definitions of a river's source have been used and continue to be used.
 Generally, four main criteria can be applied to determine the main source of a river: source flow rate, source length, watershed area of the source, and an altitude of its spring.
 At present, the Amazon River is not considered to have one unique source but a number of headstream areas.
 These are headwaters of three different Peruvian rivers that can be found in the high Andes: the Marañón, the Apurímac, and the Mantaro.

 Background

 The Amazon River is the largest river in the world in terms of its flow rate.
 In addition, it is the second longest river, measuring 6,575 km (4,086 mi) from its source to the mouth of the Atlantic Ocean after the Nile River which is considered to be the longest river in the world (see Source of the Nile River), although there is some dispute.
 About halfway through its length, upstream from the city of Iquitos, Peru, the Amazon divides into the Marañón and Ucayali Rivers.
 Both of these rivers have been considered the main sources of the Amazon so far.
 The Marañón has the higher flow rate, while the Ucayali is longer.
 In the Ucayali basin are the two farthest sources of the Amazon, the Apurímac and Mantaro Rivers.

 The Marañón, Mantaro and Apurímac Rivers originate in the high mountain area of the Peruvian Andes at altitudes over 5000 m.
 All three sources are considered to be the source of the Amazon, but from different points of view.
 The Marañón can be considered as the main source of the Amazon based on its discharge, but the Ucayali and its tributaries are longer—2738 km compared to 1415 km of the Marañón.
 The main source of the Amazon River is therefore difficult to determine, so it is correct to talk about several of its source areas.